Jahed/ChatIO/README.md

 ```

 ## Mappings
-You can map words to keyboard keys.
+You can map words to keyboard keys by defining a key configuration.

 Keys should map to [KeyEvent](http://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) fields (anything prefixed with 'VK_').
 Example key configurations can be found [here](keys)